 Even so, I couldn’t believe how much better the experience was when I had all my controls one convenient tap away.
 Sure, pause, play, and speed adjust were all there, but the best part was the volume knob.

 Turn the ring one way or the other, and you’ve got tactile volume control.
-Since nearly all volume controls are buttons these days, Apple’s approach feels almost nostalgic.
+Since nearly all volume controls are virtual these days, Apple’s approach feels almost nostalgic.
 What a nice touch.

 The Not-So-Great Stuff